sagargouda/React-learnings/Day2/notes.md

 22. to serach in a file we use ctrl + shift + f

 23) what is package-lock.json ? and diffrence between package.json
-    => package.lock.json keeps the track of exact version , and package.json can have caret and tilde , basic difrence is packge.json is approx version , package-lock.json is eexact. there is integrity is SHA-512 hash , hash is present because something wil work on local and break on production so package-lock.json has hash which means exact version which was present in local will be there on production too,it helps maintain consistency and avoids potential issues that may arise due to different versions being installed in different environments.
+    => package-lock.json keeps the track of exact version , and package.json can have caret and tilde , basic diffrence is package.json is approx version , package-lock.json is exact. there is integrity is SHA-512 hash , hash is present because something wil work on local and break on production so package-lock.json has hash which means exact version which was present in local will be there on production too,it helps maintain consistency and avoids potential issues that may arise due to different versions being installed in different environments.

 24) when i created parcel there is another thing called node modules , these contains all the code that fetched from npm , node modules is like data base of those dependcies that a pacakge needs.